IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_user_policy.html.markdown

   - `description`  (String) The description of the IAM User Policy.
   - `id` - (String) The unique identifier of the IAM user policy.
 The ID is composed of `<ibm_id>/<user_policy_id>`.
   - `roles`-  (String) The roles that are assigned to the policy.
-  - `tags`- (List of objects) A nested block describes the access management tags in the policy.

-    Nested scheme for `roles`:
   - `resources`- (List of objects) A nested block describes the resources in the policy.

       Nested scheme for `resources`:
       -  `service` - (String) The service name of the policy definition.